mbarclay/alternative-assets-fullstack/README.md

 # Alternative Assets Fullstack

-This repository contains two projects: one for the backend written in Python using FastAPI and the other for the front end written in NEXT.js.
+This repository contains two projects: one for the backend written in Python using FastAPI and the other for the front end written in TypeScript using the NEXT.js framework.
 The backend API must be available and running before launching the front end.

 Please refer to the enclosed project README.md to get running locally: